 BEHINDHTTPSLOADBALANCER: Set this to

-Trueif a load balancer is in use and the load balancer accepts connections in HTTPS but forwards them to web servers as HTTP.
+trueif you are using a load balancer or proxy server that accepts connections in HTTPS and forwards them to your server or servers as HTTP.
 This lets docassemble know that when it forms URLs, it should use the

-httpsscheme even though requests appear to be coming in as HTTP requests.
-See the
+httpsscheme even though requests appear to be coming in as HTTP requests, and when it sends cookies, it should set the

 TIMEZONE: You can use this to set the time zone of the server.
 The value of the variable is stored in